JetBrains/jetbrains_guide/sites/goland-guide/contents/playlists/new-features-in-2021-1/index.md

 ---

-GoLand 2021.1, released on April 7th, 2021, allows you to build and run your program remotely via Docker, SSH, and WSL 2, use newly supported features from Go 1.16, including //go:embed, as well as quickly generate code from JSON, handle errors with ease using new quick-fixes, among other new features and enhancements!
+GoLand 2021.1 was released on April 7th, 2021!
+It allows you to build and run your program remotely via Docker, SSH, and WSL 2, use newly supported features from Go 1.16, including //go:embed, quickly generate code from JSON, and handle errors with ease using new quick fixes, among other new features and enhancements!

-If you want to try some of these features, you can now do so using the builtin IDE Features Trainer functionality.

 Check out <a href="https://www.jetbrains.com/datagrip/whatsnew/">
 DataGrip 2021.1 What's New</a>
 and <a href="https://www.jetbrains.com/webstorm/whatsnew/">
-WebStorm 2020.1 What's New</a> to read all about the new features related to database and modern web development included in it.
+WebStorm 2020.1 What's New</a> to read all about the new features related to database and modern web development included in GoLand.